Understanding Dermatitis -- Symptoms

 What Are the Symptoms of Dermatitis?

-The main symptoms of dermatitis, or skin inflammation, is dry, red, itchy skin.
+The main symptom of dermatitis, or skin inflammation, is dry, red, itchy skin.

 There are many types of dermatitis.
 Symptoms can vary depending on the type of dermatitis you have.

-Contact dermatitis, caused by exposure to an irritant or allergic reaction, typically shows up as a red rash that is limited to the area of skin exposed to the substance.
+Contact dermatitis, caused by exposure to an irritant or allergic reaction, typically shows up as a red, itchy rash that is limited to the area of skin exposed to the substance.

 Nummular dermatitis, common in people who have dry skin or live in dry environments, shows up as red, itchy, circular patches of weeping, scaly, or crusted skin.